Useful InfoFAQs, Getting There and more

 Is Lunch Provided?

-Yes lunch is provided to all delegates.
+Yes, a complimentary packed lunch is provided to all delegates.
 Delegates may not bring their own lunch.
+Please let us know on arrival if you have any dietary requirements.

 How much does the conference cost?

-It is completely free to attend the conference.
-We ask you to provide a small returnable deposit in the form of a cheque, credit card details or via PayPal which is not cashed unless you don’t show.
+It is completely free to attend the conference if you attend a state school.
+We ask you to provide a small returnable deposit in the form of a cheque, credit card or via PayPal which is returned if you attend.
+Independent school and guest tickets are £10 each.
+We’re sorry about this, but it helps to keep our conferences free for others.

 Must students be accompanied by a teacher?